 1. Fixtures connected to an air admittance valve shall be located on the same floor level.

-2. Air admittance valves shall conform to ASSE 1051 for single fixtures, and ASSE 1050 for multiple fixtures, and shall be installed as required in this section and the manufacturer installation guidelines.
+2. Air admittance valves shall conform to ASSE 1051 for single fixtures, ((and)) or ASSE 1050 for multiple fixtures, and shall be installed as required in this section and the manufacturer installation guidelines.

 3. Air admittance valves shall be accessible and located: